A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Results

-When analyzing the distribution of the face vs. pose attention weights, we found that the face and pose information is equally important, i.e., the average score is 0.5.
+When analyzing the distribution of the face vs. pose attention weights, we found that the face and pose information is almost always equally important, i.e., the average score is 0.5.
+Our resulting XAE model achieves an average score of $0.5$ and deviation of $0.04$.
 On the other hand, we notice a negative correlation of -0.87 (p = 0.001) between the dimensionality we use for the face and pose embeddings and the logarithm of the importance deviations.
 The higher the dimensionality, the lower the deviation of attention scores (the lower the distinction rate between the two modalities).
 Thus, during the optimization process, it is not enough to optimize the model only for the performance, but also for the expressiveness of the explanations, like the deviation of importance scores in this case.

-Our experiments showed that in the case of employing the fusion of dimensionalities \textit{without} the vision transformer and recurrent network with attention, the explanation capability seemed to increase, and the pose information was slightly prevalent, having a score of $\approx 0.62$ with a deviation of $0.15$.
-The full, combined version has an average score of $0.5$ and deviation of $0.04$ with a comparable embedding dimensionality.
+Our experiments also showed that in some cases of networks with lower dimensionalities of the face and pose embeddings, the explanation capability seemed to increase, and the pose information was slightly prevalent.

 To further explore the properties of our XAE model in greater detail, we analyze time frame scores with 10-frame-long sequences of the Vernissage dataset.
 A way to look at the activations is to compute their distribution.
-When considering only the stack of values independently, they precisely follow a Gaussian distribution with a mean of $\approx 0.1$ and standard deviation $\approx 0.0055$.
+When considering only the stack of values independently, they precisely follow a Gaussian distribution with a mean of $0.1$ and standard deviation $0.0055$.
 Our explanation of the low deviation is that since there are only 10 frames in each sequence, they do not capture a long period of time; thus, their embeddings are usually quite similar.
 We also observe that the weights change more in the case of frames with greater variability.

 Next, we analyzed the threshold value for triggering an explanation at the end of a sequence.
 The threshold clearly influences the rate at which the verbal cue is generated.
 In Figure~\ref{fig:explain_prob} we can see the probabilities of triggering a verbal response for differing threshold values.
 We empirically verified that threshold values higher than 0.02 yield verbal cues aligning with human expectations.
 In contrast, by using lower values, the noise patterns sometimes overrule the useful information, yielding responses that are difficult to verify.